 In February 2016, the FASB issued ASU 2016-02, Leases ("ASC 842"), which requires lessees to recognize assets and liabilities for most leases.
 The recognition, measurement, and presentation of expenses and cash flows arising from a lease by a lessee is not expected to significantly change under such guidance.
-The standard will be effective for the first interim period within annual reporting periods beginning after December 15, 2018.
-The Company will adopt this ASU on January 1, 2019 and is currently evaluating the impact that adoption of this ASU will have on the Company's consolidated financial position and results of operations.
+The standard will be effective for the first interim period within annual reporting periods beginning after December 15, 2018, such that this standard will be effective January 1, 2019 for the Company.
+The Company is in the process of implementing the standard in preparation for the January 1, 2019 adoption date, and has identified that the standard is expected to result in changes to current accounting policies, processes, and internal controls, with the most significant impact being to the balance sheet as a result of recognizing right of use assets and liabilities for real estate leases; however, the Company has not yet completed its assessment of the financial impact of the Company's adoption of this accounting standard on its future consolidated financial statements.